gecio/gecio.github.io/docs/_optimist/guided_tour/step14/index.en.md

     condition: <condition name>
 ```

--   ID of the resource: Must be unique
+-   `ID of the resourc`e: Must be unique
--   type: type of a resource, for example: OS::NEUTRON::SecurityGroup
+-   `type`: type of a resource, for example: OS::NEUTRON::SecurityGroup
     (for a security group) (required)
--   properties: A list of properties for resources (optional)
+-   `properties`: A list of properties for resources (optional)
--   metadata: Metadata belonging to the resource  (optional)
+-   `metadata`: Metadata belonging to the resource  (optional)
--   depends\_on: resources that the resource depends on (optional)
+-   `depends_on`: resources that the resource depends on (optional)
--   update\_policy: We can specify rules for updates, if needed and
+-   `update_policy`: We can specify rules for updates, if needed and
     possible (optional)
--   deletion\_policy: Specifies rules for the deletion.
+-   `deletion_policy`: Specifies rules for the deletion.
 The options are
     Delete, Retain and Snapshot.
 With heat\_template\_version 2016-10-14
     You can also write these in lower-case.

--   external\_id: We can use external IDs if needed.
+-   `external_id`: We can use external IDs if needed.
--   condition: We can set specific conditions for this resource to be
+-   `condition`: We can set specific conditions for this resource to be
     created.
 (Optional)

 Output